Culture of Malta: Languages

 The national language of Malta is Maltese, the only official Semitic language within the European Union.
 The Maltese alphabet is based on the Latin alphabet, but uses the diacritically altered letters ż, also found in Polish, as well as the letters ċ, ġ and ħ.
 The official languages are Maltese and English.
+Maltese English is the local dialect of English.
 Italian, French and German are also widely spoken and taught in secondary schools, though the latter two less so.

 Telecommunications

 Radio shows, television programs and the easy availability of foreign newspapers and magazines throughout the 20th century further extended and enhanced the impact of both British and Italian culture on Malta.
 Globalization and increased Internet usage (approx. 78.1% of the population of Malta as of September 2005) is having a significant effect on Maltese culture; as of 22 December 2006, Malta had the fourth highest rate of Internet usage in the world.

 Nightlife in Malta

 The long, warm summer nights of Malta lend themselves to a vibrant nightlife, which is at odds with Malta's traditional conservatism and the staunch Catholicism of older generations.
 Clubbing and pub-crawling – especially in the traffic-free zones of Paceville near St. Julian's, and Buġibba – is a rite of passage for Maltese teenagers, young adults and crowds of tourists.
 Evenings start late and many clubbers continue the festivities into the early hours of the morning.
 Clubs frequently have large outdoor patios, with local and visiting DJs spinning a mix of Euro-beat, House, chill-out, R&B, hardcore, rock, trance, techno, retro, old school, and classic disco.
 Pubs, especially Irish pubs, are often the meeting place of choice for the start of a night of clubbing.

 Laid back wine bars are increasingly popular among young professionals and the more discriminating tourists, and are popping up in the kantinas of some of the more picturesque, historic cities and towns, including Valletta and Vittoriosa.
 They typically offer a mix of local and foreign wines, traditional Maltese appetizer platters, and occasionally, live entertainment.

 Despite rapidly increasing tolerance and acceptance of alternative lifestyles, Malta offers its gay and lesbian locals and visitors less nightlife options than other Southern European destinations.
 With the exception of several staple bars (including Tom's, Valletta and Klozett, Paceville), gay bars in Malta have a tendency to pop up, relocate, and disappear from one summer season to the next.
 However, the local gay population is usually very much in evidence – and welcome – at the mainstream clubs of Paceville and elsewhere.